 Persons with this disorder may have an intense fear of weight gain, even when they are underweight.
-They may diet or exercise too much, or use other methods to lose weight.
+They may diet or exercise too much or use other ways to lose weight.

 The exact causes of anorexia nervosa are not known.
-Many factors probably are involved.
+Many factors may be involved.
 Genes and hormones may play a role.
 Social attitudes that promote very thin body types may also be involved.

 Risk factors for anorexia include:

-Anorexia usually begins during the teen years or young adulthood.
+Anorexia often begins during the pre-teen or teen years or young adulthood.
 It is more common in females, but may also be seen in males.
-The disorder is seen mainly in white women who are high academic achievers and who have a goal-oriented family or personality.
+The disorder is seen mainly in white women who are high achievers in school and who have a goal-oriented family or personality.

 Other symptoms of anorexia may include:

 Tests should be done to help find the cause of weight loss, or see what damage the weight loss has caused.
-Many of these tests will be repeated over time to monitor the patient.
+Many of these tests will be repeated over time to monitor the person.

 These tests may include:

-The biggest challenge in treating anorexia nervosa is helping the person recognize that he or she has an illness.
+The biggest challenge in treating anorexia nervosa is helping the person recognize that they have an illness.
 Most people with anorexia deny that they have an eating disorder.
-People often enter treatment only once their condition is serious.
+People often enter treatment only when their condition is serious.

-The goals of treatment are to restore normal body weight and eating habits.
-A weight gain of 1 - 3 pounds per week is considered a safe goal.
+Goals of treatment are to restore normal body weight and eating habits.
+A weight gain of 1 to 3 pounds per week is considered a safe goal.

-A number of different programs have been designed to treat anorexia.
+Different programs have been designed to treat anorexia.
 Sometimes the person can gain weight by:

-Many patients start with a short hospital stay and continue to follow-up with a day treatment program.
+Many patients start with a short hospital stay and follow-up with a day treatment program.